grain-lang/grain/stdlib/int64.md

 popcnt : Int64 -> Int64
 ```

-The number of 1-bits in value.
+Counts the number of bits set to `1` in the value, also known as a population count.

 Parameters: